arnegevaert/smartflanders-data-query/README.md

 This object represent a statistical summary of the occupancy of a certain parking over a certain interval.
 - `init`: Contains the UNIX timestamp of the beginning of the interval.
 - `final`: Contains the UNIX timestamp of the end of the interval.
-- `parkingUrl`: Contains the URL that represents the parking of this statistical summary.
+- `parking`: Contains the URI that represents the parking of this statistical summary.
 - `mean`: Contains the mean of the absolute occupancy of the parking over the interval.
 - `variance`: Contains the variance of the absolute occupancy of the parking over the interval.
 - `firstQuartile`: Contains the first quartile of the absolute occupancy of the parking over the interval.